Yellow Line (CTA): Additional infill station

 Upon the successful reopening of the Oakton station, it was determined that stations at Dodge, Asbury or Ridge in southern Evanston could be built or rebuilt and added to the Yellow Line as well.
 In 2012, a local study found Asbury to be the most feasible of the three potential southern Evanston Yellow Line stations.
 As of 2019, the CTA website does not indicate that the Asbury project is being considered.

 Extension to Old Orchard

 In 2006, the Chicago Transit Authority was reviewing plans to extend the Yellow Line north from the current end-of-line terminal at Dempster-Skokie to a new end-of-line terminal at Old Orchard Mall, a distance of about 1.5 mi.
 After August 2008, two corridors remained for further study, the alignment along the Union Pacific Railroad (bus and heavy rail) as well as a combined track along Gross Point Road and Skokie Blvd (bus only).
-As of 30 April 2009, the two corridors have been narrowed down to one option – an elevated single track rail corridor that will follow the Union Pacific Railroad right of way.
-Under the most recent version of the plan, the Old Orchard terminal would be elevated.
+As of 30 April 2009, the two corridors had been narrowed down to one option – an elevated single track rail corridor that will follow the Union Pacific Railroad right of way.
+Under this plan, the Old Orchard terminal was to be elevated.
+However, as of 2010, the CTA was no longer pursuing the extension, in part because of local opposition to the planned terminal location in the parking lot of Niles North High School.

-As of 2010, the CTA is no longer studying the extension.
+The Village of Skokie expressed renewed interest in a Yellow Line extension to the Old Orchard area in 2026, and had begun preliminary discussions on the subject with the state government.
+Unlike the 2009 proposal, this extension would not use the Niles North parking lot site as a terminal location.
+The Illinois Holocaust Museum and Westfield (which owns Old Orchard Mall) both expressed support for the hypothetical project.